 Improve communication skills to retain employment, or find better employment,

 If a student completed high school in home country, pursue post secondary education.

 The challenge for WIC is to secure matching funds for KBOR grant.

 At a time when Wichita needs qualified workers, the ESL program at WIC is providing highly

 motivated, dependable, and reliable workforce.
 Typically our students enter entry level blue collar

-the students learn job retention skills, they need minimum or no training at work place
+students have learned job retention skills, they need minimum or no training at work place other than

-WIC will conduct English classes at a company premises, if necessary, for non-English speaking
+WIC will conduct English classes at a company premises, if needed, for non-English speaking